MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 **Options:** If this setting is enabled, you can specify the amount of time in minutes that automatic updates wait before proceeding with a scheduled restart.

-#### Don't adjust default option to Install Updates and Shut Down in Shut Down Windows dialog
+#### Do not adjust default option to Install Updates and Shut Down in Shut Down Windows dialog
 This policy setting enables you to specify whether the **Install Updates and Shut Down** option is permitted as the default choice in the **Shut Down Windows** dialog.

 |Supported on|Excluding|